ElricStormking/infinity-stones-production/RTPtuning.md

 ---

 Keep this manual close when adjusting math.
-If you plan to ship, also review `production_Ready_Skipped.md` and enable the production‑grade checks.